web-projects/FILE_SORT/README.md

 # README #

-This an application to sort file lines.
+This an applicationto test Priority Queues.

 ### What is this repository for? ###

-* FILE SORT
+* PRIORITY QUEUES
 * 1.00.0.(100)
-* git remote add origin https://github.com/web-projects/FILE_SORT.git
+* git remote add origin https://github.com/web-projects/PRIORITY_QUEUES.git

 ### How do I get set up? ###